Katsumi

 About Katsumi

 In Washington, D.C.
 Katsumi is a Japanese / sushi option for dinner when the goal is a focused evening rather than a broadly defined group meal.
-The verified basics are direct: Japanese / sushi cuisine, smart-casual dress, evening hours Tuesday through Sunday, Star Wine List recognition in 2026.
+It offers Japanese / sushi cuisine, a smart-casual dress code, evening hours Tuesday through Sunday, received Star Wine List recognition in 2026.

 The useful reset is expectation, not hype.
-This is not the place to describe through an unverified chef narrative, price structure, seating format, or tasting-menu claim.
-It is best framed simply as a Washington, D.C.
-Japanese / sushi restaurant with confirmed evening service and confirmed wine-list recognition.
+Katsumi is best framed simply as a Washington, D.C.
+Japanese / sushi restaurant with evening service and wine-list recognition.

 Choose it for Japanese / sushi in Washington, D.C

-Because no verified price structure, menu format, seat count, or service style is attached here, treat group planning carefully.
+Without specific details on price structure, menu format, seat count, or service style, treat group planning carefully.
 For two diners, the decision can be guided by whether Japanese / sushi is the right fit for the night.
 For larger groups, the key question is whether everyone wants that category, rather than a broader restaurant format.

 Where it fits in a Washington, D.C. plan

-The clearest confirmed distinction is its Star Wine List recognition in 2026.
-That is a useful signal for diners who care about wine alongside Japanese / sushi, but it should not be stretched into claims about a specific beverage format, selection, pricing, or pairing structure without verified support.
+Its clearest distinction is its Star Wine List recognition in 2026.
+That is a useful signal for diners who care about wine alongside Japanese / sushi.

 For broader planning, use Our full Washington, D.C. restaurants guide to compare it with other dinner options, or pair the meal with Our full Washington, D.C. bars guide if the night is built around drinks after dinner.
 Travelers building a full weekend can also scan Our full Washington, D.C. hotels guide, Our full Washington, D.C. experiences guide, Our full Washington, D.C. wineries guide.